GabbySuwichaya/SkyImagers_ICCVW21/README.md

 1. Install the dependencies with `pip install -r requirements.txt`

-2. To train the model, download the dataset and put them into `SkyNet_Data`
+2. Download the dataset from [here](https://drive.google.com/drive/folders/1BkWx0j6Kt5G8CEMzzREprMeoYfw0v4ge?usp=drive_link) and put them into `SkyNet_Data` folder.

 3. To run the inference on the pretrained model.
 The pretrained weight is in `./weights`